Home » NEET Coaching » Top Career Options After NEET: 11 Best Courses and Careers to Consider

 Scope

 Biotechnology graduates can work in research labs, biotech firms, and pharmaceuticals.
 They can also contribute to breakthroughs in drug development, genetic engineering, and vaccine production.
-If you are contemplating “after qualifying NEET exam what to do,” this field offers exciting opportunities.
+If you are contemplating “after qualifying the NEET exam, what to do,” this field offers exciting opportunities.

 10. BVSc (Veterinary Sciences)